msubham193/Flutter_BMI_Calculator/README.md

-# bmi

-A new Flutter project.
+# Body Mass Index (BMI) Calculator Application

+Hi,There

+This is a Flutter Application, which is calculate BMI.

 ## Getting Started